 Further to the above, HMRC will approve certain business expenses when it is clear that it was for a business purpose.
-Indeed, this will be a purpose that motivates the expense and no other clear purposes.
-Where there is a minor amount of personal element to a business trip such as sightseeing in their spare time, HMRC would be unlikely to dispute a claim.
-HMRC will challenge expenses when they have a reason to believe an expense has a dual purpose, therefore please be careful.
+Indeed, this will be a purpose that motivates the cost and no other clear purpose.
+HMRC will unlikely dispute a claim if there is a minor personal element to a business trip, such as sightseeing in their spare time.
+HMRC will challenge expenses when they have a reason to believe an expense has a dual purpose; therefore, please be careful..

 HMRC’s benchmark rates

-When you are contracting abroad or working overseas, HMRC has benchmark rates for most countries in the world.
+HMRC has benchmark rates for most countries worldwide when you do contract work abroad or work overseas.
 This includes all major cities.
 It is important to note that these benchmark rates are not fixed-rate allowances.
-You can only claim for the amounts that are set by HMRC, if you incur expenses that cost up to those amounts.
+You can only claim for the amounts that HMRC sets if you incur expenses that cost up to those amounts.

 The worldwide benchmark rates can be viewed here.

-You should also note too that the usual 24-month / 40% rules apply when contracting abroad.
-Just like they do when you are working in the UK.
+You should also note that the usual 24-month / 40% rules apply when you do contract work abroad, just like when you work in the UK.
 Under this rule, you should not expect to be travelling to a worksite for longer than 24 months.
-This rule is providing you spend more than 40% of your working time at the site.
+This rule provides that you spend more than 40% of your working time at the site.

 Receiving payments from a foreign customer

 When your customer or client is abroad, you should seek professional advice from your accountant as to whether your business should charge the customer VAT or not.
-The reasoning here is that the rules with regards to charging customers who are based abroad can depend on the place of supply (of your work) along with other factors.
+The reasoning is that the rules regarding charging customers abroad can depend on the place of supply (of your work) and other factors.

-Secondly, you may currently have work in place with a foreign client and they will be paying your business in a foreign currency.
+Secondly, you may currently have work in a place with a foreign client, and they will be paying for your services in a foreign currency.
 Therefore, you will need to consider your banking arrangements.
-If the client pays your invoices to you UK bank account, you will likely be hit with:
+If the client pays your invoices to your UK bank account, you will likely be hit with:

-- You will also be given a lower rate of exchange, compared to the actual market rate out there.
+- You will also be given a lower exchange rate than the actual market rate.

 The secondary point above can mean quite a difference in what your business would have received before the conversion.

-Therefore, when you do have a foreign paying client, it is a good idea to set up a bank account (with your current bank) in the currency that you are being paid in e.g., Euros, USD etc. When the money comes in, you will not be hit with a foreign exchange cost and when you transfer the funds with your bank between your foreign and £ Sterling account, the overall charges will be much less.
+Therefore, when you have a foreign paying client, it is a good idea to set up a bank account (with your current bank) in the currency you are being paid in, e.g., Euros, USD, etc. When the money comes in, you will not be hit with a foreign exchange cost, and when you transfer the funds with your bank between your foreign and £ Sterling account, the overall charges will be much less.

-As with all work that you perform as a contractor, you need to be aware of your IR35 status.
-If you are working for a large or medium business in the private sector it is their responsibility to determine your status.
-However, if you are working for a small business, the IR35 rules do not affect them.
+As with all work you perform as a contractor, you need to be aware of your IR35 status.
+If you are working for a large or medium business in the private sector, it is their responsibility to determine your status.
+However, if you work for a small business, the IR35 rules do not affect them.
 As defined by the Companies Act 2006, an entity is a small business where it meets two of the following criteria:

 - The annual turnover is no more than £10.2 million.